Gov and NonProfit Day Header

 (Kennesaw Campus - 290 Kennesaw State University Rd NW, Kennesaw, 30144)

 Have you ever considered opportunities in public service, government, or with a non-profit?
 We have an event that is just for you!
-Join the Department of Career Planning and Development for the first Public Service and Non-Profit Career Day!
+Join the Department of Career Planning and Development for the Government and Non-Profit Day!
+Join us after the Fall Job and Internship Fair to check out jobs in fields you may have never considered.

 This event is for students of all majors and class levels to explore opportunities with non-profit organizations, government agencies from all levels (local, state, and federal), and employers in public service.